rsinger86/drf-flex-fields/README.md

 This allows to reference a serializer that has not yet been defined.

-# Query optimization
+# Query optimization (experimental)

-If you want to optimize database queries you can add FlexFieldFilterBackend to `DEFAULT_FILTER_BACKENDS` in the settings:
+An experimental filter backend is available to help you automatically reduce the number of SQL queries and their transfer size. *This feature has not been tested thorougly and any help testing and reporting bugs is greatly appreciated.* You can add FlexFieldFilterBackend to `DEFAULT_FILTER_BACKENDS` in the settings:
 ```python
 # settings.py